Lawrence Bittaker and Roy Norris: Acquaintance

-Bittaker and Norris initially became loosely acquainted in 1977, one year after Norris arrived at San Luis Obispo.
+Bittaker and Norris initially met in 1977, one year after Norris arrived at San Luis Obispo.
 Bittaker's initial impression of Norris upon his arrival at California Men's Colony was that he was a savvy individual who largely associated with hardened criminals from motorcycle gangs, in addition to dealing in contraband drugs.
 The pair gradually became more closely acquainted and began talking in friendly terms when Norris taught Bittaker how to construct jewelry.

 According to Norris, Bittaker saved him from being attacked by fellow inmates on at least two occasions.
-By 1978, the pair had become close acquaintances, discovering they shared an interest in sexual violence and misogyny, with Norris also divulging to Bittaker the biggest stimulation for him was of seeing frightened young women, adding this was the primary reason he had amassed a lengthy record for sexual offenses.
+By 1978, the pair had become close, sharing similar misogynistic views and fantasies of sexual violence, with Norris also divulging to Bittaker the biggest stimulation for him was of seeing frightened young women, adding this was the primary reason he had amassed a lengthy record for sexual offenses.
 Bittaker—who is not known to have committed any sexual offenses prior to his meeting Norris—himself divulged to Norris that if he ever raped a woman, he would kill her so as not to leave a witness to the crime.

 When alone, the pair regularly discussed plans to assault and murder teenage girls after they were released.
 This shared fantasy evolved into an elaborate plan to murder one girl of each teenage year from 13 through 19.
 The pair vowed to become reacquainted once they were released.

 Release

 Bittaker was released from California Men's Colony on October 15, 1978; he returned to Los Angeles and found work as a skilled machinist.
-This work earned Bittaker close to $1,000 a week (the equivalent of about $4,800 as of 2025), and despite classifying himself as a loner, he became friendly with several people in his neighborhood, earning a reputation as a generous and helpful individual who occasionally donated money to the Salvation Army.
+This work earned Bittaker close to $1,000 a week (the equivalent of about $4,970 as of 2026), and despite classifying himself as a loner, he became friendly with several people in his neighborhood, earning a reputation as a generous and helpful individual who occasionally donated money to the Salvation Army.
 On one occasion, he is known to have purchased large quantities of fast food and wine which he then handed to homeless individuals in downtown Los Angeles.

 Bittaker was particularly popular among the local teenagers, and later admitted the primary reason he always had beer and marijuana in his Burbank motel was that his residence would remain a popular place for teenagers to socialize.

 On January 15, 1979, three months after Bittaker was released from California Men's Colony, Norris was also released from prison and moved into his mother's home in Redondo Beach.
-Within one month of his release, he had raped a woman whom he then simply abandoned in a desert.
+Within one month of his release, he had raped a young woman whom he then simply abandoned in a desert.
 He soon found employment as an electrician in Compton.
 Shortly thereafter, he received a letter from Bittaker.
-In late-February, the pair met at a hotel and rekindled their plan to kidnap and rape girls.
+In late-February, the pair met at a hotel and revisited their plan to kidnap and rape girls.